How to Bridge the Gap between College Costs and Financial Aid

-- Tuition Installment Plans.
-Tuition installment plans are a good alternative to long-term debt.
+- Tuition Installment Plans: Tuition installment plans are a good alternative to long-term debt.
 Many colleges offer tuition payment plans, which split the college bill into up to 12 monthly installments.
 Tuition installment plans do not charge any interest, but may charge an up-front fee that is typically less than $100.
-If you don’t have the money right away to pay for school, but can pay in installments, this may be a good option for you.

 Finance Remaining Costs with Student Loans

 If you still have a gap between college costs, financial aid and your other resources, consider borrowing student loans.